bigbadcon/bbc-11ty/src/index.md

 ---
 ## Big Bad Con 2022

 **Big Bad Con** is complete!
-500 amazing humans came out to celebrate games and community together and it was a fantastic event!
+500 amazing humans came out to celebrate games and community.
+Together we put on a fantastic event!

 [Submit Feedback on Big Bad Con 2022](https://bigbadcon.com/feedback){.icon-pencil-square}